-Reni Eddo-Lodge is that rarest of delights — a young, working-class Black woman from the humble London neighborhood of Tottenham with a voice in public life.
-She’s written everywhere from The Telegraph to The New York Times and won various awards for her work, which is focused on opening up the conversation about systemic racism in Britain.
-Her debut book, Why I’m No Longer Talking To White People About Race (out tomorrow in the U.K. and in December in the U.S.), is an important collection of essays on the topic.
+Reni Eddo-Lodge is that rarest of delights – a young, working-class black woman from Tottenham with a voice in public life.
+She’s written everywhere from The Telegraph to The New York Times and won various awards for her work to open up the conversation about systemic racism in Britain.
+Her debut book – Why I’m No Longer Talking To White People About Race – is an important collection of essays on the topic.

 Do you think there’s an entitlement to that – like no one wants to hear what you’ve got to say until you don’t want to say it?

 Definitely.
 Sometimes I think of it in the context of a strike.
 The withdrawal of labour.
 Then everyone is like "Noooo!"
 But what I found in the comments under the original post was people saying things like, "But you’re taking something really important away from us if you do that" and I was thinking, if it’s so important, why was I just constantly being shut down?
 So I think in that initial post and the title of the book, it was me really saying that there needs to be a new way to discuss these issues because the way that we’re all so used to is really unhelpful and destructive.

 The book challenged my understanding of racism – and maybe it’s a very simplistic interpretation – as having ideas about people based upon their race.
 Usually bad ideas.
 I feel like what you’re talking about in the book, though, is white supremacism and white privilege?